videosdk-live/videosdk-rtc-react-sdk-example/README.md

 **7. CreatePoll**

-- `interactive-live-streaming/components/pollContainer/CreatePoll.js` - It contains create poll view.
+- `interactive-live-streaming/components/pollContainer/CreatePoll.js`

-  - It has poll question textField, Add your Options textField, Mark Correct Option and Set Timer Checkbox.
+  - It has a text field to ask poll question, another text field where you can add your options, a checkbox to mark correct option and option to set timer.
-  - In the bottom you can see save and launch button.if you click on save then your poll save as a draft in poll list and you can ask any time in live streaming.
+  - In the bottom you can see save and launch button.
+If you click on save then your poll will be saved as a draft in the poll list and you can launch this draft poll any time during live streaming.
-  - In click on launch button you can ask poll immediately.
+  - On click of launch button, you can ask poll immediately.

 <p align="center">
 <img width="359" height="574" src="public/create_poll.png"/>